nabilridhwan/Thoughtful-iOS/README.md

 ## Development

 This project uses SwiftFormat to enforce code style.

-To install SwiftFormat, run the following command:
+1. To install SwiftFormat, run the following command:

 ```bash
 brew install swiftformat
 ```

-Soon, a CI/CD pipeline will be set up to enforce code style and formatting.
+2. Follow these [steps](https://github.com/nicklockwood/SwiftFormat?tab=readme-ov-file#git-pre-commit-hook) to install a pre-commit hook for swiftformat.